uiforchange/hckrHcl/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.

 ## Problem Statement
 - Use and extend the existing boilerplate code so that it fetches and displays the list of users from https://jsonplaceholder.typicode.com/users API endpoint.
+Only consider `name`, `username`, `email`, `phone` and `website` fields.
    - Add functionality to filter the list of users based on column specified
       - Make use of Reactive Form to achieve the same.
    - Write unit tests
-   - Use Typescript types wherever deemed necessary
+   - Use/Create Typescript types wherever deemed necessary
    - Follow proper coding conventions and best practices

 - Note: Create a separate branch to work on the problem.
 Commit code and raise a Pull Request to be merged to the `main` branch.